Gaheris: Medieval literature

+There are numerous French name variants used in the two brothers' adventures that Malory seemingly selectively used to write the story of his Gaheris, or that have been tentatively identified as corresponding characters to these of the Gaheris prototype(s) in other works.
+Such names include (according to different lists compiled by Robert W. Ackerman, Christopher W. Bruce, Norris K. Lacy, R. M. Lumiansky, and Max Niemeyer): Ahariés, Caheriet, Caherihés, Chaheriet, Gadriet, Gahenet, Gaheret, Gahereit, Gaheres, Gaheries, Gaheriet, Gaherjet, Galeres, Galerot, Gareés, Gariés, Gariens, Garrers, Garriés, Garys, Gerehes, Gueheres, Gueheret, Guaheries, Guerehes, Guerhees, Guerhes, Guerrehers, Guerrehes, Guerrehet, Guerrehiers, Guerreiers, Guerreet, Guerrers, Guerrier, Gwerehers, Gwerehes, Gwerers, Gwerreheres, Gwerrehes, Gwerrehez, Gwerrehys, Gwerreiez, Gwerriers, Kaheret, Kaheriet, and Waheriés.
+There have been also many other forms and variants in the different texts and languages, such as Guerresche or the Italian Gariesse; for example, one manuscript of the Didot Perceval uses the corrupted form Agavez.
+Phyllis Ann Karr in The Arthurian Companion names Gaheris as Gaheriet and Guerrehes, and Gareth as Guerrehet.

 Early appearances in French and German poetry

-In continental literature, a Gaheris-like name first appears as Gaheriet (Gaherïet) among King Arthur's knights in the late 12th-century French poem Erec and Enide by Chrétien de Troyes.
-Gaheriet and Guerehet also appear in Chrétien's later Perceval, the Story of the Grail, described as sons of King Lot and younger brothers of Gawain and Agravain.
+In continental literature, he first appears as Gaheriet (Gaherïet) among King Arthur's knights in the late 12th-century French poem Erec and Enide by Chrétien de Troyes.
+Gaheriet and Guerehet (and variants, such as Gaherriez and Guerrehés) also appear in Chrétien's later Perceval, the Story of the Grail, described as sons of King Lot and younger brothers of Gawain and Agravain.

 In Wolfram von Eschenbach's German poem Parzival, the figure of Gaheriet is represented by Gawain's cousin Gaherjet (Gaherjêt).
 Der Pleier’s Meleranz mentions Gaharet (also rendered Kaheret in Tandareis and Flordibel), a son of Arthur's sister Anthonje and the unnamed King of Gritenland, presented as one of Gawain's (Gawan) cousins alongside the protagonist Meleranz.
 As Karjet (Karyet), he also appears in Ulrich von Zatzikhoven's Lanzelet, where he assists Lancelot in rescuing Guinevere from King Valerin's abduction.